 While problem-solving skills are essential, we have to be careful about not overusing them as it can blind us from picking up on subtler energies.

 Alexandra Horowitz, author of “On Looking: Eleven Walks with Expert Eyes“, writes:

 “Part of what restricts us from seeing things is that we have an expectation about what we will see, and we are actually perceptually restricted by that expectation.
 In a sense, expectation is the lost cousin of attention: both serve to reduce what we need to process the world ‘out there’.”

 Beauty is best appreciated when we take an inside-out approach.
 Here are four tips on how you can increase your ability to perceive beauty:

 1. Define what beauty means to you: Everyone has their own idea of what makes something or someone beautiful.
 As the saying goes, “beauty lies in the eye of the holder”.
-But if you want to widen your horizons, you need to challenge yourself to look beyond what you normally consider beautiful.
+But if you want to broaden your horizons, you need to challenge yourself to look beyond what you normally consider beautiful.
 Get out of your ‘beauty comfort zone’ and search for what lies below the surface of people and things.
 It’s also helpful to know your emotional reaction to beauty.
 For some people, it elicits feelings of calm, peace and serenity.
 Some feel a sense of aliveness, excitement and joy, while others experience amazement, wonder and awe.